-Diabetes is a condition in which the body doesn’t properly use or make enough insulin, a hormone that turns food into energy.
+Diabetes is a condition in which the body doesn’t properly make (type 1) or use (type 2) enough insulin, a hormone that turns food into energy.
 And it’s widespread: one in 10 people in the United States have diabetes, and an estimated 23.8% of that 30.3 million are undiagnosed.1

 But people diagnosed with prediabetes or diabetes have the power to manage it.

 An apple a day

 One of the biggest hurdles is a simple one: convincing patients to follow treatment guidelines.
 Half of all people with a chronic disease, including diabetes, do not take their medication as directed.2

 “It can be really hard to make lifestyle changes or take medication when you don’t have symptoms,” said Karen Coderre, the director of pharmacy clinical management and quality at Blue Cross and Blue Shield of North Carolina (Blue Cross NC).